Subcontracting Policy

 First Intuition will clearly state the following for each employer that we work with:

-- The amount of funding we will retain to manage and monitor each delivery subcontractor
+• The specific amount of funding the main provider will retain to manage and monitor each subcontractor

-- The specific amount of funding we will retain for the monitoring we will undertake to ensure the quality of the apprentice training and/or on programme assessment we have contracted each delivery subcontractor to carry out
+• The specific amount of funding the main provider will retain to monitor the quality of the training and/or on programme assessment each subcontractor provides, and for each support/administrative function provided

-- A detailed description of how the funding retained for each activity detailed contributes to delivering high quality training and how the funding retained is reasonable and proportionate to delivery of the apprenticeship training
+• A detailed description of how the funding retained for the activities detailed above contributes to delivering high quality training and how the funding retained is reasonable and proportionate to delivery of the apprenticeship training by the subcontractor

-- Any actual or perceived conflict of interest between us and any delivery subcontractors
+• Any actual or perceived conflict of interest between the main provider and any subcontractors

 Improving teaching and learning